ICT and Behaviour Management in PDHPE (EDUH3017)

 1x1hr lecture/wk for 12 wks, 1x2hr tutorial/ wk for 12 wks

-Critical Incident Behaviour and Classroom Management Task (50%) and ICT resource (50%)
+Critical Incident Behaviour and Classroom Management Task (50%) and ICT Task (50%)

 Faculty/department permission required?